bmw-ece-ntust/multimedia-wireless-network/Study Notes A1.md

 # Introduction

 These study notes try to capture the most important information of the given sources for the first assignment.
 The different topics are divided into chapters that can be read independently of each other.
-Depending on the topic the style of the study notes can change depending on the complexity and interdependency of the different points.
+Depending on the topic, the style of the study notes can change depending on the complexity and interdependency of the different points.

 # 5 Minute Presentation